sneilan/seanneilan.com/content/posts/python-aws-lambda.md

 hideBackToTop: false
 ---

-These instructions, aimed at experienced engineers, will create a running dockerized python lambda function in your aws account.
+This tutorial is aimed at experienced engineers who just want to use AWS lambda.

-If you just want to run a lambda function, read on.
-This tutorial aggregates a lot of the documentation and gotchya's one runs into while developing a lambda function for the first time.
+It aggregates a lot of the documentation and gotchya's one runs into while developing a lambda function for the first time.
 That way you can get the annoying things out the way so you can do what you want to do.

+[copilot generated]
+AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers.
+You pay only for the compute time you consume.

 If you need an explanation of what AWS Lambda is, go [here](https://aws.amazon.com/lambda/).